mistermicheels/learning-notes/mindset/Keep-it-simple.md

     -   Evolving a simple architecture is easier than evolving a complex one!
         -   Changing boundaries inside a monolith is orders of magnitude easier than changing boundaries in a system of distributed services
     -   Typical example regarding microservices: projects that split into microservices from the start typically face a lot more problems than projects that start with a well-structured monolith and only split off into services where it provides clear benefits
+-   When changing architecture, go for small incremental steps rather than big changes
+    -   Less risk, shorter feedback loop, ...
+    -   Might make sense to temporarily keep some suboptimal parts, just to ease transition
 -   What worked for someone else will not necessarily work for you!
 -   Premature complexity is also a form of technical debt!